tmkasun/webpack-module-federation-with-React/README.md

 # Architecture Overview

-The demo application consists of a main application and a microfrontend module.
+The demo application consists of a host(main) application and a microfrontend module.

 - [![Netlify Status](https://api.netlify.com/api/v1/badges/4532a9ab-c87d-4e54-83e9-622e5812a488/deploy-status)](https://knnect-mf-app1.netlify.app) (Primary)
   - The entry point of the application that integrates the microfrontends and manages their communication.